tegorman13/Dissertation/docs/Sections/diss_full_hugo.md

 Kelley, T. A., & Yantis, S. (2009).
 Learning to attend: Effects of practice on information selection. *Journal of Vision*, *9*(7), 16. <https://doi.org/10.1167/9.7.16>

 Kerr, R., & Booth, B. (1978).
 Specific and varied practice of motor skill. *Perceptual and Motor Skills*, *46*(2), 395--401. <https://doi.org/10.1177/003151257804600201>

+Knapp, A. K., & Anderson, J. A. (1984).
+Theory of categorization based on distributed memory storage. *Journal of Experimental Psychology: Learning, Memory, and Cognition*, *10*(4), 616--637.

 Koh, K., & Meyer, D. E. (1991).
 Function learning: Induction of continuous stimulus-response relations. *Journal of Experimental Psychology: Learning, Memory, and Cognition*, *17*(5), 811. <https://doi.org/10.1037/0278-7393.17.5.811>